bkrmendy/adventofcode-2023/TYIL.md

 TODO: recreate the original implementation

 ### Day 17
-Implemented Dijsktra search from scratch, better late than never
+Implemented Dijkstra search from scratch, better late than never

 ### Day 18
-TODO: shoelace + picks'
+TODO: shoelace + pick's

 ### Day 20
 Looking at the input is as important as looking at the problem description